Effective Methods for Potato Spacing

 How Far Apart Should Each Potato Be?

 Now that you have properly spaced trenches, you should focus your attention on the spacing between each potato.
 This can vary widely depending on the variety of potato you’re planting.
 Let’s look at some of the most popular potato varieties and how far apart they typically need to be spaced for best health and yield.
+If you are looking to grow potatoes indoors, the requirements will also be a little different.

 Fingerlings and Small Varieties

 Yukon Gold is one of the most popular small varieties of potatoes for adding to soup, boiling, or baking.
 Each potato, at full maturity, gets about three or four inches big, but the full plant reaches about twelve inches.
-Burpee recommends spacing each Yukon Gold potato at least ten to twelve inches apart for maximum production.
+Burpee recommends potato spacing for each Yukon Gold potato at least ten to twelve inches apart for maximum production.

 Standard or Larger Size